"Pigeonholing is only interesting to pigeons."

 A graduate of the Academy of Vocal Arts in Philadelphia and the University of Michigan, he was presented the Earl V. Moore Award for outstanding contribution to Michigan's School of Music, Theatre, and Dance.
 Additional studies have included the summer acting intensive at the William Esper Studio under Suzanne Esper and TV/Film acting with Heidi Marshall.

-In his spare time, Wes works for his wife and brother-in-law at their media company in East Williamsburg Remarque Creative.
+In his spare time, Wes works for his wife and brother-in-law at their media company Remarque Creative.

 What people are saying

 "Mason delivered a tour de force.
 Constantly onstage, he sang in a mellow, lustrous baritone while simultaneously acting, running, jumping, and dancing.
 He looks like Arenas, only handsomer ... his kind of talent is destined for a very, very busy career — in opera, movies, God knows."

 -William V. Madison, author of Madeline Khan: Being the Music, A Life.

 "A gifted and fiercely committed baritone whose voice is spacious and reverberant."

 “Wes has the vocal and dramatic chops for the eponymous hero.
 Virile, handsome, energetic, he played Hamlet as more madcap than melancholic.
 This was a performance to remember.”